-- That the emissions would not have otherwise occurred if the City of Yarra as an organisation did not exist (ie operational control); and - That Council had confidence that the emissions were able to be measured completely and accurately
+- That the emissions would not have otherwise occurred if the City of Yarra as an organisation did not exist (i.e. operational control): and - That Council had confidence that the emissions were able to be measured to a reasonable degree of accuracy.